ofrohn/d3-celestial/readme.md

    _callback_: callback function to call when json is loaded (dso)
                or to directly add elements to the path (line)
    _redraw_: for interactive display, call when view changes (optional)

 * `Celestial.container`
    The object to add data to in the callback.
 See D3.js documentation

 * `Celestial.context`
    The HTML5-canvas context object to draw on in the callback.
 Also see D3.js documentation

+* `Celestial.map`
+   The d3.geo.path object to apply projection to data.
+Also see D3.js documentation

 * `Celestial.mapProjection`
    The projection object for access to its properties and functions.
 Also D3.js documentation